 Security announcements are a bit loud and frequent.
 At 4 they turn on music, really too loud even through ear plugs.” – a traveller

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us during their time at Athens Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Athens International Airport Eleftherios Venizelos.

 What to Expect

-Relative to other airports in Greece, Athens Airport is fairly new and modern.
+Relative to other airports in Greece, Athens Airport (code: ATH) is fairly new and modern.
 It has a main terminal with two halls (A and B) and a satellite terminal, which opened in May 2018.
 The terminals are connected by underground tunnel with a moving sidewalk, and an above ground walkway.

 Amenities at Athens Airport are simple and to the point.
 Several restaurants are open 24-hours, and there are art installations and a museum to keep you entertained briefly at least.
 WiFi is available to pass the time.
 For those looking for a little added comfort, there are first class lounges that economy class passengers can pay to access.
 See Airport Lounges in the guide below for locations and access information.

 Athens Airport isn’t terribly friendly towards those spending the night.
 There are very few comfortable and/or armrest-free benches, with some reviewers reporting that it’s better to just stay awake and upright all night.
 If you are going to spend the night, it seems like there airside, rather than landside, has better sleeping options – and that the benches near McDonalds are possibly your best bet.
 Explore our guide to sleeping in Athens Airport or read some traveller reviews for more tips.
-And if none of this sounds like an experience you would really like to have, there are hotels nearby that are connected by shuttles.
-See Airport Hotels in the airport guide below.
+And if none of this sounds like an experience you would really like to have, there are hotels nearby.
+See Airport Hotels in the guide below.

 In this guide we may refer to locations as “landside” and “airside”.
 Landside is the public area of the terminal located in the non-secure zone, before security.
 Airside is the secure area of the terminal that you must reach by going through security.
 For more information on Europe’s Schengen Area, click here.